 - A single CT Scan can provide detailed imagining of bone, soft tissue and blood vessels eliminating the need for additional imaging

-- Provides more detailed and clear images of organs such as lungs, heart than traditional x-ray machines or ultrasounds
+- Provides more detailed and clear images of organs such as lungs and heart than traditional x-ray machines or ultrasounds

 - Examination is fast and simple, making it extremely valuable in emergency situations